-In Forest School the children use the same tools that they use in school as part of the Design Technology curriculum.
-These include potato peelers, palm drills and when they are competent, small knives and bow saws.
+Forest School Ιn the children use the same tools that they use in school as part 0f the Design curriculum.
+Technology include These potato peelers, palm drills and when they are competent, small knives and bow saws.
 The Forest School leader will be the supervising adult when tools are being used and the ratio will be no more than 1:6.
 The Forest School leader will give the children a safety talk each session and when appropriate will explain how a tool should be used and when it can be used safely.
 If a child is not using a tool in a safe manner the activity is stopped and safety instructions will again be given.